DW0RKiN/M4_FORTH/README.md

 # M4 FORTH (ZX Spectrum, Z80)

-A simple FORTH compiler created with M4 macros.
-Creates readable code in the Z80 assembler.
-No peephole optimization.
-The small Runtime library is intended for the ZX Spectrum computer.
+A simple FORTH compiler created using M4 macros.
+Creates human readable and annotated code in the Z80 assembler.
+No peephole optimization is used, but a new word with optimized code is created for some frequently related words.
+For example, for the "dup constant condition if".
+The small Runtime library for listing numbers and text is intended for the ZX Spectrum computer.

-The compiler is suitable for study purposes due to its simplicity.
+Due to its simplicity, the compiler is suitable for study purposes.
 Can be easily edited.
-For the most part, this is a simple replacement for a FORTH word for a sequence of instructions.
+For the most part, it is merely a substitution of the FORTH word for a sequence of instructions.

-The more complex part is branching and loops.
+The more complex parts are branches and loops.

 ## Use registers